aloisklink/flirextractor/README.md

 ## Acknowledgements

 This work was supported by the
-Engineering and Physical Sciences Research Council [Doctoral Training Grant].
+Engineering and Physical Sciences Research Council [Doctoral Training Partnership Grant EP/R513325/1].

 Additionally, many thanks to Glenn J. Tattersall, for their [gtatters/Thermimage](https://github.com/gtatters/Thermimage) R package.
 This work uses an image and adapts part of [gtatters/Thermimage](https://github.com/gtatters/Thermimage) under the GPLv3.0 License.